Collinsville pulls away to win district opener over Pryor, 42-14

+COLLINSVILLE — Collinsville will carry a 4-0 record into its football game Friday night against Bishop Kelley (1-3) at Sallee Field.

-COLLINSVILLE — Fifth-ranked Collinsville opened Class 5A-4 district play with a 42-14 homecoming victory over Pryor on Friday night at Sallee Field.
+The fifth-ranked Cardinals, who have an 18-game winning streak dating back to last year, opened 5A-4 district play with a 42-14 homecoming victory over Pryor last Friday night.

-Hudson Henslick finished with 128 receiving yards on eight catches and had a pair of touchdown grabs for the Cardinals (4-0, 1-0).
+Hudson Henslick finished with 128 receiving yards on eight catches and had a pair of touchdown grabs for the Cardinals.

 The biggest moment came on the final play of the third quarter when Kaden Rush connected with Henslick on a 48-yard scoring strike to make it 21-6.